alexle/alexle.github.com/posts/first-14er-grays-and-torreys-peak.markdown

 We didn't spend too much time at Torrey's with the skies flashing and thundering near the other mountain peaks.
 A member of the team also came down with [altitude sickness][2] so it was good time to leave.

 On our descent, it began raining lightly.
 A couple minutes later, we were pelted by **hail**.
-I couldn't believe it.
+Is this for real?
 Luckily, we were semi-prepared with extra pants, gloves, rain jackets, and ponchos.

 The hail eventually subsided into a steady **rain** shower, which made navigating the rocky terrain slippery and challenging.
 Our trekking poles helped tremendously.
 Finally, while navigating the switchbacks down, super **winds** hit us, making our trek along the narrow paths even more dangerous.